Nickey line: Decline and closure

-The closure of the remaining parts of the line continued in stages; Hemel Hempsted railway station closed in 1963, followed by Godwin's Halt in 1964, cuttings were filled in and commercial buildings and housing estates were built on the former railway land.
-The line between Cupid Green (north of Godwin's Halt) and Harpenden survived for some more years however, having been leased by British Rail in 1968 to the Hemelite concrete company who continued to use the line privately to transport raw materials for manufacturing building blocks via Harpenden to their works at Claydale.
+The closure of the remaining parts of the line continued in stages; Hemel Hempsted railway station closed in 1963, followed by Godwin's Halt in 1964; cuttings were filled in and commercial buildings and housing estates were built on the former railway land.
+The line between Cupid Green (north of Godwin's Halt) and Harpenden survived for some more years, however, having been leased by British Rail in 1968 to the Hemelite concrete company who continued to use the line privately to transport raw materials for manufacturing building blocks via Harpenden to their works at Claydale.
 Hemelite's goods operations continued on this line until British Rail decided that the branch line should close.
 The junction with the Midland Main Line at Harpenden Junction was severed on 1 July 1979.
 The last journey on the line was made by a Hemelite Drewry locomotive, which was taken off the tracks at Redbourn and transported by lorry to work on the Yorkshire Dales Railway.
-Track lifting was undertaken in 1982 with the following year the trackbed being converted into a public footpath.
+Track lifting was undertaken in 1982, with the trackbed being converted into a public footpath in the following year.

-It is notable that prior to Hemel Hempstead being chosen as the site for a new town, Redbourn was also considered.
-Had this occurred then the Nickey line would have been significantly upgraded to provide a link between the West Coast Main Line at Hemel Hempstead and a new railway station at Redbourn.
+It is notable that, prior to Hemel Hempstead being chosen as the site for a new town, Redbourn was also considered.
+Had this occurred, then the Nickey line would have been significantly upgraded to provide a link between the West Coast Main Line at Hemel Hempstead and a new railway station at Redbourn.